 A TNSP’s regulatory accounting periods shall cover a continuous period.

-Directors’ responsibility statement
+Statutory declaration

-The regulatory information provided by the TNSP must be accompanied by a directors’ responsibility statement.
+The regulatory information provided by the TNSP must be accompanied and verified by a statutory declaration signed by an ‘officer’, for the purposes of the NEL, of the TNSP.

-The directors’ responsibility statement must include:
+The statutory declaration must include:

-a reference to the specified documents for which responsibility is accepted

-assurances that the documents given to the AER comply with these guidelines.
+declarations that the actual information given to the AER in accordance with this guideline is to the best of the officer’s information knowledge and belief true and accurate

-Where applicable, the directors’ responsibility statement must also include assurances relating to the full disclosure to the AER of:

-related party transactions

-third party benefit transactions

-financing transactions.
+declarations that where it is not possible to provide actual information to the best of the officer’s information knowledge and belief the TNSP has explained why it was not possible, provided the best estimate and included the basis for the estimate and the reasons as to why it is the best estimate.

-An example of a directors’ responsibility statement for the certified annual statements is set out in appendix C.
+An example of a statutory declaration for the certified annual statements is set out in appendix C.

 Format of information